USRSE/usrse25/pages/program/posters.md

 questions:
 RQ1: What is the security culture of the RSE community?
-RQ2: How does the RSE community’s security culture compare with the Open-Source Community’s security culture?
+RQ2: How does the RSE community’s security culture compare with the Open-Source ity’s security culture?
 RQ3: What is the perception among RSE community members on adopting threat modeling during development?
                 </p>